veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 feature for the general integration case.
 The only way to re-subscribe someone who previously unsubscribed is to first delete them from the Mailchimp list.

-We have a "coming soon" feature that will give you the option to force a CiviCRM to Mailchimp sync which will automatically do the necessary deletions, but this is not included in the current version.
+We have an upcoming feature that will give you the option to force a CiviCRM to Mailchimp sync which will automatically do the necessary deletions, but this is not included in the current version.
 Watch this space.